neosmart/rsproxy/README.md

     -u, --udp           Run in UDP mode.
 Cannot be used together with --tcp
 ```

-Where possible, sane defaults for arguments are provided automatically. `proxy` defaults to TCP mode if neither `--tcp` nor `--udp` is specified.
+Where possible, sane defaults for arguments are provided automatically. `rsproxy` defaults to TCP mode if neither `--tcp` nor `--udp` is specified.

 ## Installation

-`proxy` is available via `crate`, the rust package manager.
+`rsproxy` is available via `crate`, the rust package manager.
 Installation is as follows:

-    cargo install proxy
+    cargo install rsproxy

-Pre-complied binaries for select platforms may be available from the `proxy` homepage at https://neosmart.net/proxy/
+Pre-complied binaries for select platforms may be available from the `rsproxy` homepage at https://neosmart.net/rsproxy/

 ## License

-`proxy` is open source and licensed under the terms of the MIT public license.
+`rsproxy` is open source and licensed under the terms of the MIT public license.